 The Green Button is our sign for responsible manufacturing, because at the start of our products are people who must be able to earn a living from their work.

-The Green Button helps consumers find ethical textiles.
-The Green Button will be highly visible – in the form of a symbol – either on the price tag, on the product itself or on the packaging, therefore making it easy to spot.
+The Green Button helps consumers find sustainably produced textiles.
+The Green Button symbol will be visible either on the price tag, on the product itself or on the packaging, therefore making it easy to spot.

-If consumers see this label on a T-shirt, a pair of jeans, a rucksack or a bath towel, they can be sure that they are buying socially and ecologically produced textiles.
+If consumers see this label on a T-shirt, a pair of jeans, a rucksack or a bath towel, they can be sure that these items have been produced in line with social and environmental standards.

 There are already 66 companies (as at July 2021) that have items with the Green Button label in their range of products.

 They include sports and outdoor brands, pioneers in sustainable production, family-run businesses and major retailers.
-The label has also been awarded to one non-German company, a Danish manufacturer of bed linens.
+The label has also been awarded to one non-German company, a Danish manufacturer of bed linen.